raybishun/selfstudy/dev/cloud/azure_dev/app_service/README.md

 ### What is Azure App Service?
 - Allows you to deploy scalable mission-critical web applications
-- Considered the workhorse of Aazure PaaS
+- Considered the workhorse of Azure PaaS

 ### Features
 1. Cross platform